ympbyc/Carrot/README.md

 Influenced by
 --------------

-Nadeko is influenced by the following languages
+Carrot is influenced by the following languages

 + Haskell      - for lazyness and currying
 + Scheme       - for syntax and actors